The New Internet Commons: READER on Black Twitter - effects of web 2.0 on blackness

 “In cyberspace, it is finally possible to completely and utterly disappear people of color.
 I have long suspected that the much vaunted “freedom” to shed the “limiting” markers of race and gender on the Internet is illusory, and that in fact it masks a more disturbing phenomenon—the whitinizing of cyberspace.
 Ironically, African-American critical theory provides very sophisticated tools for the analysis of cyberculture, since African-American critics have been discussing the problem of multiple identities, fragmented personae, and liminality for more than 100 years.” — Kali Tal WIRED (1996)

 Cassandra Press hosts a discussion around one of their newest publications, The READER on Black Twitter, tackling the underanalyzed intersection of blackness, online community & identity, and the inherent racism of app culture.
-Theorists, writers, activists and artists all weigh in, with lectures and discussions by American Artist, Mandy Harris Williams, Devin Kenny, and Calvin Warren, moderated by Cassandra founder Kandis Williams.
+Theorists, writers, activists and artists all weigh in, with lectures and discussions by Mandy Harris Williams and Devin Kenny, moderated by Cassandra founder Kandis Williams.

 Kandis Williams is an LA-based artist from Baltimore with an active curatorial and writing practice.
 In 2016, she founded Cassandra Press with Taylor Doran and Jordan Nassar; producing collaborative artist books and editions.
 Williams received a B.F.A. from the Cooper Union School of Art, New York.